deephaven/barrage/docs/rpc-interface.md

   /// The bitset of columns to request.
 If not provided then all columns are requested.
   columns: [byte];

-  /// This is an encoded and compressed Index of rows in position-space to subscribe to.
+  /// This is an encoded and compressed RowSet in position-space to subscribe to.
 If not provided then the entire
   /// table is requested.
   viewport: [byte];

   /// Options to configure your subscription.
   snapshot_options: BarrageSnapshotOptions;

+  /// When this is set the viewport RowSet will be inverted against the length of the table.
+That is to say the
+  /// every index value is converted from `i` to `n - i` if the table has `n` rows.
+  reverse_viewport: bool;
 }

+table BarragePublicationOptions {
+  /// Deephaven reserves a value in the range of primitives as a custom NULL value.
+This enables more efficient transmission
+  /// by eliminating the additional complexity of the validity buffer.
+  use_deephaven_nulls: bool;
+}

+/// Describes the table update stream the client would like to push to.
+This is similar to a DoPut but the client
+/// will send BarrageUpdateMetadata to explicitly describe the row key space.
+The updates sent adhere to the table
+/// update model semantics; thus BarragePublication enables the client to upload a ticking table. table BarragePublicationRequest {
+  /// The destination Ticket.
+  ticket: [byte];

+  /// Options to configure your request.
+  publish_options: BarragePublicationOptions;
+}

 /// Holds all of the index data structures for the column being modified. table BarrageModColumnMetadata {
-  /// This is an encoded and compressed Index of rows for this column (within the viewport) that were modified.
+  /// This is an encoded and compressed RowSet for this column (within the viewport) that were modified.
   /// There is no notification for modifications outside of the viewport.
   modified_rows: [byte];
 }